-I recall sitting, and waiting patiently for the gas man to arrive.
-The boiler had decided to go to sleep, clearly it needed a rest.
-I don’t think it was being sensitive to its demand on such a cold and wintery night, but needless to say a cold night was on the horizon.
+I recall sitting and waiting patiently for the gas man to arrive.
+The boiler had decided to go to sleep, clearly, it needed a rest.
+I don’t think it was being sensitive to its demand for such a cold and wintery night, but needless to say, a cold night was on the horizon.
 All wrapped up, with candles on, playing classical music in the background (I love classical music) and a mug of what was becoming my favourite herbal brew, chicory tea.

 But as my mind escaped, so did my perspective.
 I have a shelter, a bed to sleep on, clean, running water (indisputably cold) but nevertheless, running water.
 I sat there for almost an hour, smiling and thinking up all the many blessings I was grateful for in my life and how far He had brought us through.

-For some of you there is a dramatic shift that is going to take place in your life in the remainder of this year, if you will simply know hot to rest in the storms and the not so convenient weather changes.
+For some of you, there is a dramatic shift that is going to take place in your life in the remainder of this year, if you will simply know how to rest in the storms and the not so convenient weather changes.

 I learned first hand that the sure-fire way to see the change that is promised, was for me to change the position of my heart.